bifurcationkit/BifurcationKitDocs.jl/docs/src/tutorials/detonationEngine.md

 We start by discretizing the above PDE based on finite differences.

 ```@example DETENGINE
-using Revise
+using Revise, ForwardDiff
-using DiffEqOperators, ForwardDiff, DifferentialEquations, SparseArrays
+using DifferentialEquations, SparseArrays
 using BifurcationKit, LinearAlgebra, Plots
 const BK = BifurcationKit